stcorp/muninn/docs/extensions.md

 extension interface.
-Muninn defines four main types of extensions: namespace extensions (that contain namespace definitions), product type extensions (that contain product type plug-ins), hook extensions (allowing functions to be executed at certain times, e.g. product creation/removal), and remote backend extensions (to support custom URL protocols for downloads performed by muninn).
+Muninn defines four main types of extensions: namespace extensions (that contain namespace definitions), product type extensions (that contain product type plug-ins), hook extensions (allowing functions to be executed at certain times, e.g. product creation/removal), remote backend extensions (to support custom URL protocols for downloads performed by muninn), and synchronizer extensions (to update the catalogue based on the contents of an external archive).

 A namespace is a named set of product properties (see [Namespaces](../namespaces)).